eMahtab/mysql-master-slave-replication-with-multiple-replicas/README.md

 ## Step 8 : First start the Paused docker containers and then check the replica lag status

-mysql-slave-3, mysql-slave-4 and mysql-slave-5 these three replicas are lagging behind master because they were disconnected from master for some time.
+mysql-slave-3, mysql-slave-4 and mysql-slave-5 these three replicas are lagging behind master **(check the parameter `Seconds_Behind_Master` in the SHOW SLAVE STATUS; command output)** because they were disconnected from master for some time.

 !["Check Replica lag Status"](replica-lag-status.png?raw=true)